idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

     fn greet(&self, name: &str) -> String;
 }

-/// This is a formal version, which uses the first name and the last name. trait FormalGreeter {
+/// This is a formal version, which uses a first name and a last name. trait FormalGreeter {
     fn greet_formal(&self, first_name: &str, last_name: &str) -> String;
 }
 ```

-We could have merged both traits into one and use a single trait object.
-If a certain function is "not implemented", we could have used a `Result` returning an error (as one of the options).
+We could have merged both traits into one, with both functions, `greet` and `greet_formal`.
+If a certain function is "not supported", we could have used a `Result` returning an error (as one of the options).

 It would be a runtime error if we would try to invoke a missing functionality, but it would be the same for the dynamic dispatch: if functionality is not supported, we would only know about that at runtime.

 Let's create two implementations of these plugins.
 One implementation will support both the simple greeting interface and the formal one.
 Another implementation will count greets and will only support the formal greeting interface[^2].